dexset/descore/doc/des/math/linear/vector.md

 `cross(a,b)` cross mul operation for vectors with length == 3

-If allows dot mul vectors has some const properties:
+If allowed dot mul vectors has some const properties:

 ```d
 auto a = ivec3(1,2,3);